JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 helm install myapp fastapi-helm
 ```

 I will provide the namespace.
-Even if you don’t have the specific namespace, nothing to worry you can directly create the namespace through Helm itself by passing **--create-namespace**.
+Even if you don’t have the specific namespace, nothing to worry you can directly create the namespace through Helm itself by passing --create-namespace.

 - Make sure before installing have a look into this file and update accordingly.

-**charts/fastapi-helm/templates/postgres/postgres-pv.yml**
+`charts/fastapi-helm/templates/postgres/postgres-pv.yml`

 ```yaml
 local: